kherge/js.prefers-color-scheme/README.md

 # prefers-color-scheme

-A simple library for progratically consuming the CSS `prefers-color-scheme` media feature.
+A simple library for programatically consuming the CSS `prefers-color-scheme` media feature.

 ```ts
 // todo